metaplex-foundation/docs/docs/01-programs/02-candy-machine/09-programmable-nfts.md

 Since version `1.0` of Candy Machine Core and version `1.0` of Candy Guard, it is now possible to **mint Programmable NFTs from candy machines** and even update the token standard of existing candy machines.

 :::info
-Note that, for JavaScript clients, the rest of the documentation currently provides examples using the Metaplex JS SDK.
-However, Programmable NFTs will not be supported on the JS SDK as we are working on a new JavaScript client framework that will be released soon.
+Note that, for JavaScript clients, the Metaplex JS SDK does not and will not support minting Programmable NFTs from candy machines.
+This is because we released a new [Umi-compatible library](/programs/candy-machine/getting-started#umi-library-recommended) that does support everything on the programs, which is the new recommended way to manage candy machines in JavaScript.

-In the meantime, you can use the Solita-generated libraries [mpl-candy-machine-core](https://www.npmjs.com/package/@metaplex-foundation/mpl-candy-machine-core) from `v0.2.1` and [mpl-candy-guard](https://www.npmjs.com/package/@metaplex-foundation/mpl-candy-guard) from `v0.4.1` since these are the ones the current JS SDK use under the hood.
-Thus, we will use these libraries to provide examples on this page.
+Alternatively, if you do not wish to switch to the Umi framework, you may instead use the Solita-generated libraries [mpl-candy-machine-core](https://www.npmjs.com/package/@metaplex-foundation/mpl-candy-machine-core) from `v0.2.1` and [mpl-candy-guard](https://www.npmjs.com/package/@metaplex-foundation/mpl-candy-guard) from `v0.4.1`.
 :::

 ## For new candy machines